 Ever packed light clothes and found a stain on them when you arrived?
 You never have to encounter this problem again.
 Firstly, always make sure your light-coloured clothes are packed inside out, and secondly, use disposable hotel shower caps to cover the soles of your shoes.
 Genius.

-3. Roll and vacuum pack
+3. Roll and vacuum pack your clothes

 Don’t arrive at your holiday destination and be faced with a pile of ironing.
 To save space and stop creasing, roll your clothes instead of folding them, then place them in vacuum compression bags.
 To use these bags, put your clothes in, seal the bag, then squeeze the air out.
-This will leave you with lots more space in your suitcase and will prevent creases more effectively than folding.

 4. Cube your clothes

 Another good packing solution is packing cubes: these do help separate your items and find things more quickly once you get there.
 You can find packing cubes on Amazon and other online shops.

 When it comes to packing, make use of every inch of suitcase space.
 Roll tops, underwear, socks and other small items, and stuff them into your shoes to make sure every possible space is filled.